Water Synergy Project

 financial supporters, partners, collaborators and stakeholders include

 The project is receiving increased recognition as an effective and scalable business solution for watershed stewardship.
-For example, since 2014 Yale University has featured the project in the Yale Global Natural Capital MBA Course, highlighting how participation is supporting Coca-Cola’s corporate commitment to sustainable water use for their operations.
-Because of this success, US BCSD is identifying other watersheds where this type of project can be replicated.
+Yale University has featured the project in the Yale Global Natural Capital MBA course, highlighting how participation is supporting Coca-Cola’s corporate commitment to sustainable water use for their operations.
+Because of this success, the US BCSD is identifying other watersheds where this type of project can be replicated.
 The following projects demonstrate the types of collaborative work underway in the project and expected outcomes.

 Coastal Zone Resiliency Financing Initiative

-The Water Synergy Project has identified challenges around the availability of funding, especially for capital investments in natural of hybrid (green-gray) infrastructure that can scale up coastal restoration efforts.
-This initiative was established to explore better ways to attract and leverage that investment.
-A wide variety of infrastructure projects (marsh vegetative planting, breakwaters, sediment diversions, etc.), are proposed to support coastal zone protection and restoration.
-These projects can create multiple benefits for multiple beneficiaries that may make projects extremely valuable and leverage investment well.
-However the benefits are not easily collected, quantified, and monetized in a way that satisfies either public or private funders.
-As a result, funding may be too little, too late, or both under existing funding mechanisms.
+The Water Synergy Project has identified challenges around the availability of funding, especially for capital investments in natural or hybrid (green-gray) infrastructure that can scale up coastal restoration efforts.
+A wide variety of infrastructure projects, such as marsh vegetative planting, breakwaters, sediment diversions, and others, are proposed to support coastal zone protection and restoration.
+These projects can create multiple benefits for multiple beneficiaries that may make projects extremely valuable.
+However, the benefits are not easily collected, quantified, and monetized in a way, or with the relevant metrics, that are essential to either public or private funders.
+Real projects and focused attention on applicable investment mechanisms are needed to bridge this gap.

 Louisiana Coastal Zone Game

-With funding support from ConocoPhillips and Entergy, the University of Virginia Center for Leadership Simulation and Gaming has built a prototype for a high quality, analytically rich multi-player simulation game of the Louisiana coastal zone to engage and educate stakeholders about coastal resilience challenges and solutions.
-The game focuses on environmental issues and impacts, but includes a broader range of social and economic consequences.
-It offers a proven approach to stimulating constructive conversations around critical issues by enabling players to explore and understand mutual interests, trade-offs, and unintended consequences of business decisions as they take stakeholder roles like fishermen, corporations, developers, federal, state and local government, and NGOs.
-Next step is gaining input from actual game deployments to complete the game final version in 2016.
+With funding support from ConocoPhillips and Entergy, the University of Virginia Center for Leadership Simulation and Gaming has built a multi-player simulation game of the Louisiana Gulf Coast to engage and educate stakeholders about coastal resilience challenges and solutions.
+The game focuses on environmental issues and impacts but includes a broader range of social economic consequences.
+It offers a proven approach to simulating constructive conversations around critical issues and collaborative solutions.

 Water Quality/Ecosystem Service Trading Program